In 3 steps towards effective data governance

 And as always, be context-specific: share internal examples that resonate with your audience.

-Step 2: Define roles & responsibilities
+Step 2: Define roles and responsibilities

 Step 3: Build the framework and start small